cyber-samr/cyber-samr/notes/nist-csf-v2.md

 Each function works together—proactively and reactively—to build a complete cybersecurity strategy that helps organizations stay resilient in the face of threats.

+---

+## 🔗 Key Updates in CSF v2.0

+- Addition of the **Govern** function
+- Greater emphasis on **supply chain risk management**
+- Improved alignment with international standards
+- Refined focus on outcomes over controls

+---

+## 🔍 Why It Matters

+The CSF helps organizations:
+- Align security efforts with business goals
+- Prioritize risk management
+- Improve resilience to cyber threats

+Whether you're working in healthcare, finance, education, or government, understanding and applying the NIST CSF is a foundational cybersecurity skill.

+## 🔐 NIST CSF v2.0: Core Functions Overview

+The **NIST Cybersecurity Framework (CSF)** outlines six core functions that guide organizations in managing cybersecurity risks, implementing proactive defense strategies, and recovering from incidents.
+These functions serve as a roadmap for securing people, data, and assets across industries.